meghapsimatrix/simhelpers/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs or NOTEs.
+There were no ERRORs or WARNINGs.
+There was one NOTE:

+Possibly misspelled words in DESCRIPTION:
+  Zhang (11:658)
+  studentized (11:420)

+The flagged words are spelled correctly.